jackyzha0/quartz/content/notes/05-filesystems.md

 - descriptions
 - implementation

-struture of directory
+structure of directory

 soft vs hard links
-- hard link must always poin to data - to delete a file with hard links you must also delete all the hard links
+- hard link must always point to data - to delete a file with hard links you must also delete all the hard links
 - soft links can point to a non-existing file

 advanced file attrs